kanadgupta/huedash/README.md

 # HueDash

-This Python enables you to use an Amazon Dash button to control Philips Hue lightbulbs in a variety of ways.
+This Python code enables you to use an Amazon Dash button to control Philips Hue lightbulbs in a variety of ways.

 Documentation
 -------------